Malfunctioning Active List: Update

 Being a type 2 diabetic, even when you are treated, doubles you risk of heart disease and dementia.
 7000 limbs are cut off every year in the UK because of diabetes.
 It is the number one cause of blindness, impotence and kidney failure.

 Get the latest health advice delivered straight to your inbox...

 What is perhaps even more scary than the rapid rise in rates of diabetes is the recent surge in prediabetes, where you have a raised blood sugar but it is not yet in the diabetic range.
 Rates of prediabetes have tripled in the last decade, accounting for more than a third of the population.

 Prediabetes is less serious, but it still significantly raises your risk of heart disease.
 Around 30% of prediabetics will go on to develop diabetes within 5 years.
 The figures are higher and progression to full disease is much faster is you are of Asian descent.
 In fact if you come from almost any ethnic minority group.

 It is almost symptomless and unless you have been recently tested it is extremely unlikely you will know you have it.

-He has shown, using high powered scanning technology, that the main cause of type 2 diabetes and prediabetes (also known as insulin resistance state) is when the level of fat in your liver and your pancreas gets so high it stops them working properly.
+He has shown, using high powered scanning technology, that the main cause of type 2 diabetes and prediabetes - also known as insulin resistance state - is when the level of fat in your liver and your pancreas gets so high it stops them working properly.
 This will depend on your personal fat threshold, which varies from person to person.
 Some people can become hugely overweight but not become diabetic (because the fat is not being laid down internally), while others can be normal weight and yet become diabetic.

 What Professor Taylor has also shown is that it is possible to prevent and indeed reverse type 2 diabetes by going on a special 800 calorie diet.
 In his studies, if you have been diabetic for less than 4 years there is an 87% chance of success.
 If it's more than 8 years then success rates fall to something more like 50%.
-Even so, this is a remarkable success.